-Classroom debriefing is a very successful form of crisis intervention in traumatic incidents.
+Classroom debriefing is an important research-based form of crisis intervention in traumatic incidents.
 These activities provide a break from the normal classroom routine and give students a chance to begin to ventilate feelings and explore the implications and their reactions to the event in a safe, structured, supportive environment with trained, caring adults.